 You want to know who else needs editors?
 Editors themselves.
 I’m both a published author and professional editor.
 Does that mean I get to skip the middle man and edit my own books?
 Nope.
 No way.
 Even when you know what you’re doing, it’s impossible to be objective with your own work.
 I have an editor who knows me well and elevates the quality of everything I write.
 My books are way better for the careful attention my editor gives them.

 And so you need an editor too.
 That’s the next step.
 Before you call the publishers and the printers and the literary agents, call an editor to make sure you’re putting your best foot forward.

 You may be thinking that you’re the exception that proves the rule, that your book is already as good as it can be, that every jot and tittle is exactly the way you want it.
 Not put too fine a point on it, but you’re not the exception.
 Your book may well be good, but an editor can help transform it into something great.
 Something remarkable.
 Your initial work of creation was only the first step in a process, and it’s probably rough and unfinished in ways you haven’t yet considered.

 It’s humbling and tremendously rewarding to see what happens next.
-Perhaps, for you, 2015 is the year to find out.
+Perhaps, for you, this is the year to find out.

 This month we’ll be focusing on key strategies to get your manuscript ready for publication.
-Tune in Friday, January 16, for part 2 in this series: Manuscript Critiques.
+See also part 2 in this series: Manuscript Critiques.